robhil/grunt-protractor-cucumber-html-report/README.md

 };
 ```

-Above snippet will hook into the CucumberJS JSON formatter and save the JSON to a file called 'cucumber-test-results.json' in the './reports' folder (relative from this file's location)
+Both 2 snippets above will hook into the CucumberJS JSON formatter and save the JSON to a file called 'cucumber-test-results.json' in the '../../reports' folder (relative from this file's location)

 #### Setting up Protractor, CucumberJS and the JSON listener